-“Feels like Home.”
-An odd phrase to be sure.
-When we say it, we seldom mean the literal place where we keep our possessions or get our mail.
-Usually, we mean something else.
-Something bigger- even mythic.
-Yes, a metaphor, but for what exactly?
+Feels like Home- an odd phrase to be sure.
+When we say it, we seldom mean the literal place where we keep our possessions or receive our mail.
+Usually, we mean something else: something bigger; even mythic.
+Yes, a metaphor, but for what?
 Peace, Security, Wholeness?
 Maybe, but these terms are also abstract.
 What do they mean?

-"Home" has always been one of literature's great themes- building a home, protecting one's home, leaving home.
+Home has always been one of literature's great themes- building a home, protecting one's home, leaving home.
 Odysseus’ sole mission was to return home.

 There is an internal landscape, a geography of the soul; we search for its outlines all our lives.
 Those who are lucky enough to find it ease like water over a stone, onto its fluid contours, and are home.